 As far as the Semi-Automatic Ansco's place in history goes, it was a significant achievement to have designed a strong and reliable spring-motor drive for the large and unwieldy paper-backed rollfilm of the day.
 Among factors complicating the task were the relative lack of precision of film spools; that rollfilm lacked edge perforations; that it was necessary to design a film-wind stopping mechanism to replace the red window; and that the large paper-backed rollfilm sizes typical of the era produced greater friction than cine film.

 Ansco succeeded in overcoming these challenges.
-At least I can say that this camera in my collection is still in excellent working condition - and it's almost 80 years old.
+At least I can say that this camera in my collection is still in excellent working condition - and it's nearly 100 years old.

 The Semi-Automatic Ansco has two viewfinders.
 An eye-level folding Newtonian viewfinder is mounted on the side of the camera, and a typical-for-the-period waist-level brilliant viewfinder is mounted on the lens standard.

-A special rollfim, No. 6A Automatic Ansco film was created for use in this camera, delivering six 2 1/2 x 4 1/4 inch images per roll.
+A special rollfim, No. 6A Automatic Ansco film created for use in this camera, delivered six 2 1/2 x 4 1/4 inch images per roll.